Ten glorious photos of world-famous monuments

 Royal Portuguese Cabinet of Reading.
 Donatas Dabravolskas

 Donatas Dabravolskas’ image of the Royal Portuguese Cabinet of Reading won over the jury for its symmetry and greatness conveyed by the sheer scale of the library.
-Though Dabravolskas lives just 15 minutes away, he only discovered the thanks to social media, which then inspired him to go photograph it himself.
+Though Dabravolskas lives just 15 minutes away, he only discovered the location thanks to social media, which then inspired him to go photograph it himself.
 Sometimes, the best things are in our own backyards—we just have to look hard enough.

 Second place